geofabrik/map-matching-job-manager/README.md

-# Map Matching API and Frontend
+# Job Management for Map Matching – API and Frontend

-The map matching API is a WSGI Python web application offering a basic job management to interact with the map matching API of the [railway routing](https://github.com/geofabrik/railway_routing) project by Geofabrik.
+This repository contains a basic job management API (including a frontend) for the map matching API of the of the [railway routing](https://github.com/geofabrik/railway_routing) project by Geofabrik.
+Basic means that it does not have any authentication or rate limiting.
+Everyone who can access the API can do anything.

 ## Setup